amkirsch/chef-cookbook-phoenix/README.md

 install\_erlang
 -----------------

-This recipe compiles the Erlang language entirely from source.
+This recipe compiles the Erlang language from source.
+Installs its own required packages.

 install\_elixir
 -----------------

-This recipe compiles the Elixir language entirely from source.
+This recipe compiles the Elixir language from source.
 Requires that the system have Erlang installed.

 install\_phoenix